Skip to main content

 See HRSN Analytics page for more information. (webpage coming soon)

-The Medicaid Analytics and Data Integration Unit
+Medicaid Analytics and Data Integration

-The Medicaid Analytics and Data Integration Unit analyzes and reports Medicaid health care claims and program data to support Medicaid programs, decision-making, and policy.
+The Medicaid Analytics and Data Integration Team analyzes and reports Medicaid health care claims and program data to support Medicaid programs, decision-making, and policy.
 This unit also provides technology, system, and infrastructure support for health analytics teams in HPA and OHA.
 Specific functions include:

 • Analysis, reporting, interpretation, and development of analysis for OHA's Medicaid Programs